 The Q# Programming Language

 A natural model for quantum computation is to treat the quantum computer as a coprocessor, similar to that used for GPUs, FPGAs, and other adjunct processors.
 The primary control logic runs classical code on a classical "host" computer.
-When appropriate and necessary, the host program can invoke a sub-program that runs on the adjunct processor.
-When the sub-program completes, the host program gets access to the sub-program's results.
+When appropriate and necessary, the host program can invoke a subroutine that runs on the adjunct processor.
+When the subroutine completes, the host program gets access to the subroutine's results.

 Q# (Q-sharp) is a domain-specific programming language used for expressing quantum algorithms.
-It is to be used for writing sub-programs that execute on an adjunct quantum processor, under the control of a classical host program and computer.
+It is to be used for writing subroutine that execute on an adjunct quantum processor, under the control of a classical host program and computer.
+Until quantum processors are widely available, Q# subroutines execute on a simulator.

 Q# provides a small set of primitive types, along with two ways (arrays and tuples) for creating new, structured types.
 It supports a basic procedural model for writing programs, with loops and if/then statements.
 The top-level constructs in Q# are user defined types, operations, and functions.